 15. What marker file type is required to instruct JBoss to deploy?

 .dodeploy file suffix is needed for JBoss to deploy or redeploy an application.
-For ex:

 16. What are the important types available for marker file deployment?